 This is an unusual infection that can be difficult to diagnose.

 The symptoms of retropharyngeal abscess include:

-- difficulty breathing
+- difficulty or noisy breathing

 - difficulty swallowing

 - pain when swallowing

 If you experience any of these symptoms, or observe them in your child, consult with your doctor.
 Seek immediate medical attention if you’re having difficulty breathing or swallowing.